google/WebFundamentals/src/content/en/tools/workbox/guides/handle-third-party-requests.md

 ## Force Caching of Opaque Responses

-If you are certain that you want to cache an opquae response, you can do so using the `workbox.cacheableResponse.Plugin`, like so:
+If you are certain that you want to cache an opaque response, you can do so using the `workbox.cacheableResponse.Plugin`, like so:

 ```javascript